Menu

 Mindfulness, explains David Anderson, PhD, a clinical psychologist at the Child Mind Institute, is “Anything that helps everyone take a moment to slow down, stay present, and come together.”
 Designating time to practice mindful activities as a family will help everyone feel less anxious.

 It could be a daily family yoga session, or a quiet walk in the woods as a group, taking time to focus on the way the air feels, the sound of the birds and the smell of the trees.
-Another good family mindfulness idea is asking everyone to mention one good thing they heard or saw that day over dinner.
+Another good family mindfulness idea is asking everyone to mention one good thing they did,heard or saw that day over dinner.

 Make peace with uncertainty